Click here for my media kit!

 Okay.
 Maybe the first time was on purpose.
 (I really wanted to finish that book and I was out of renewals.)
 But the second time was totally an accident—or almost one anyway.

-What was the most fun thing you did in researching the book?
+What was the most fun thing you did while researching the book?

 Taking classes in outdoor self-reliance.
 I learned how to make a weed salad, how to get water out of a birch tree, how to make honeysuckle rope, and at least three different ways to build a fire.
 You never know when you’ll need to build a fire from scratch.

-What was the weirdest thing you learned out in researching the book?
+What was the weirdest thing you found out while researching the book?

 Definitely madstones.
 Madstones have been used to treat everything from insect stings and rabies to snakebites and are often passed down for generations.
 I’m sad to say, our family doesn’t have one.
 I’m still trying to get my hands on a good madstone.